Granata-R/DOT-IOT-Log-Explorer/README.md

 # Movie

-***[This short movie](https://i.imgur.com/tTH4YRX.gif)*** shows an example of interaction with the main graphical user interface (GUI).
-Several child modules can then be launched from this main GUI, as described in the instruction below.
+***[This short movie](https://i.imgur.com/tTH4YRX.gif)*** demonstrates how to interact with the main graphical user interface (GUI).
+You can then access various child modules from this main GUI, as explained in the instructions below.

 # Quick installation and use guide
 ## 1 Requirements